bailuding/rails/README.md

 ## References

-The code in this repository is intended for reproducing results reported in `Retrieval with Learned Similarities` (http://arxiv.org/abs/2407.15462) and WWW'25 Oral.
+The code in this repository is intended for reproducing results reported in `Retrieval with Learned Similarities` (http://arxiv.org/abs/2407.15462 and WWW'25 Oral).
 If you find the work or the code useful, please cite
 ```
 @misc{ding2024retrievallearnedsimilarities,
       title={Retrieval with Learned Similarities},